microbecode/Score-Milk-token/README.md

 All relevant unit tests from OpenZeppelin are included.
 On top of these, custom unit tests are added for the custom token functionality.

+# Considerations for future needs

+## Multiple access levels
+In the future the token contract may need multiple levels of access.
+This is not directly possible with the current functionality but a separate user contract can be created which delegates access to the token functionality.

+## Upgradable contracts

+All contracts are immutable by nature.
+However, contracts can be made upgradable so part of their functionality can be upgraded by deploying a new contract.

 # Configuration

 The token (MilkToken.sol) needs to be configured upon deployment.
 The following arguments need to be given to the token upon deployment: